gzuidhof/gzuidhof.github.io/guido.io/content/posts/009-testing-notebooks.md

 The [starlit](https://github.com/gzuidhof/starlit) tool is mostly a static site generator (which is still a work in progress!).
 The goal is that you point to a folder of markdown and starboard notebook files, and it spits out a static website.

 Think Gitbook with notebook superpowers - and it's truly open source :).
-This nbtest tool can hopefully help keep your content from going stale.
+This nbtest tool will help keep your content from going stale.
 I suppose it's a form of doctest on steroids?